AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 <InlineAlert variant="info" slots="text"/>

-[Find your version] of MFTF.
-The latest Magento 2.3.x release supports MFTF 2.6.4.
-The latest Magento 2.2.x release supports MFTF 2.5.3.
+[Find your version] of the Functional Testing Framework.
+The latest Adobe Commerce or Magento Open Source 2.4.x release supports Functional Testing Framework 3.x.
+The latest Adobe Commerce or Magento Open Source 2.3.x release supports Functional Testing Framework 2.6.x.

 ## Prepare environment

 Make sure that you have the following software installed and configured on your development environment:

--  [PHP version supported by the Magento instance under test][php]
+-  [PHP version supported by the Adobe Commerce or Magento Open Source instance under test][php]
 -  [Composer 1.3 or later][composer]
 -  [Java 1.8 or later][java]
 -  [Selenium Server Standalone 3.1 or later][selenium server] and [ChromeDriver 2.33 or later][chrome driver] or other webdriver in the same directory